-To go deeper in the details, all our mechanics and electronics are fully described in the Mechanical and Electronic Presentations and our code is entirely available in its latest version on our Github repository : https://github.com/iutgeiitoulon/RoboCup2020.
+To go deeper in the details, all our mechanics and electronics are fully described in the Mechanical and Electronic Presentations.

 2 Electronics and Software architecture

 2.1 Electronics

 Electronics architecture of our robots is bio-inspired.
 The whole system is piloted by a Neousys Nuvo-7160gc embedded rugged computer acting like a cortex and doing intelligent tasks.
 This cortex is connected to another board acting as an autonomous nervous system, and doing repetitive and high frequency tasks such as sensor and motor management as shown in Fig. 2.
 This second board embeds a Microchip DSP having hardware peripherals for multi-threading tasks at a low level.